tablatronix/3dmodels/README.md

 Tslot bench organizer system I designed for my small work bench, It is high density, it suspends the rail from the wall and allows mounting parts on all 4 sides.

-The mounts are made to hold the rail on top of bottom only, so that an led strip (11mm?) can be ran through it.
+The mounts are made to hold the rail on top or bottom only, so that an led strip (11mm?) can be ran through it.
 It is also made to be maintained, as the entire thing can be removed from the wall without removing the mounts.

 You can run an led strip on any of 3 sides ( which ever sided you are not using to mount ),